 Marijuana Use & Legality Around The Globe

-In the recent past, marijuana laws around the globe have been relaxed in many cases, an increasing number of countries (and US states) have legalized the medical, and in some cases, the recreational use of marijuana.
+Over the last couple of years, marijuana laws around the globe have been relaxed in many cases, an increasing number of countries (and US states) have legalized the medical, and in some cases the recreational, use of marijuana.
 The drug has so far not been legalized on the federal level in the US, though.
 The image below shows legalization by country/state, blue countries and states allow recreational cannabis use, while green countries and states allow the medical use of cannabis.

 Marijuana has been partially or fully legalized in around 50 countries as of May 2022.
-In most cases, medical marijuana has been legalized while the recreational use of marijuana has not been legalized.
+In most cases, medical marijuana has been legalized while the recreational use of marijuana has not (yet) been legalized.

-In Canada, marijuana has been fully legalized on the federal level in 2018.
+In Canada, marijuana was fully legalized on the federal level in 2018.
 Several other countries, such as Germany and Mexico, have decriminalized the use and possession of small amounts of marijuana.

-In a significant amount of US states marijuana has been at least partially legalized, and the number of those states has grown steadily in recent years.
+In the majority of US states marijuana has been at least partially legalized, and the number of those states has grown steadily in recent years.

-10 states (Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, and Washington), as well as the District of Columbia, allow the recreational use of marijuana by adults (with age restrictions ranging from 18 to 21).
+18 states, as well as the District of Columbia, allow the recreational use of marijuana by adults, with age restrictions ranging from 18 to 21.

-In those countries (and US states) where marijuana has not been legalized, marijuana is still used regularly.
-It is the most commonly used illegal drug in both the world, as well as in the United States (where a 2016 study found that 51% of Americans had used the drug at least once).
-Globally, between 130 million and 230 million people use marijuana for recreational purposes every year.
+In those countries and US states where marijuana has not been legalized, marijuana is still used regularly.
+It is the most commonly used illegal drug in both the world, as well as in the United States, where a 2021 study found that 49% of Americans had used the drug at least once.
+Globally, around 190 million people use marijuana for recreational purposes every year, according to UN estimates.

 Medical Use Of Marijuana